Realistic dialogue is often hard to understand and takes place in a world that doesn’t exist.

 People use different dialects when they feel comfortable and relaxed versus when they are speaking to someone they don’t know very well or at all.

 Ever had a favorite author, only to find that their writing style is completely different from any other author you enjoy?
 This can be disheartening for readers and for aspiring writers alike.

 Trying to emulate another author’s unique voice in your own writing can be challenging.
 In order to achieve the same effect, you’ll need to learn how to write dialogue.

 The right dialogue can pull your reader right into your story.
 The wrong dialogue can make them put your book down permanently.

 Therefore, it’s important that you take the time to learn how to write dialogue correctly.

 Writing Dialogue Screenwriting Tips

 Dialogue is important in any script, especially when it comes to creating realistic and believable characters.
-Dialogue can be used to help a character’s personality shine through, develop the plot, and even reveal the true nature of a character.
+It can be used to help a character’s personality shine through, develop the plot, and even reveal the true nature of a character.